auto-mat/klub/docs/darujme.md

 In order to connect with Darujme you need to add an API access point which you can do in the admin at the address: https://test.klub-pratel.cz/aklub/apiaccount/

 Once an access point has been configured you can press "Save and Contnue".
-At the bottom of the page you should now see a field "Daruje API url" which has been filled in with a "Here" button.
+At the bottom of the page you should now see a field `Darujme API url` which has been filled in with a "Here" button.
 If you press on the "Here" button you should see a list of Darujme pledges.
 If this list is empty, either there have been no pledges, or you've filled out your credentials wrong.

 Adding a Periodic Task
 ---------------------------